crustio/crust-wiki/docs/build-developer-guidance.md

 ### 2.2 Initialize API instance and on-chain identity

-Here you need to initialize an instance of `api` to interact with the Crust network.
+You need to initialize an instance of `api` to interact with the Crust network.
 The code is as follows:

 ```typescript
 import { ApiPromise, WsProvider } from '@polkadot/api';